galahad1/githubAnalytic-agent/README.md

 In the background, an agent working to publish updated data on GitHub for the client.
 The agent's code is available [here](https://github.com/galahad1/githubAnalytic-agent "GitHub Analytics Agent").
 The agent is deployed in the cloud on [Heroku](https://www.heroku.com/ "Heroku Website").
 Read the repo's [README](https://github.com/heroku/heroku-repo "Heroku Repo") to know more about it.

+### Data fetched

+The agent will look for several information about an organization and its repositories.

+We have for an organization :
+* Login
+* Name
+* Url
+* Description
+* Date of creation
+* Repositories

+For the repositories we will store few date as well:
+* Name
+* Url
+* Id
+* Languages's Url
+* Date of creation
+* Languages used

+The data fetched will be displayed on the client-side [application](https://lassalleloan.github.io/githubAnalytic-static/ "GitHub Analytics Static").

 ### Local test of the Agent

 You can test the agent locally.